meetdilip/Dilip-s-Cursors/README.md

 ![demo](https://github.com/meetdilip/Dilip-s-Cursors/blob/main/Dilip's%20demo.png?raw=true)

 I prepared the pack in less than 4 hours.
-It is more of demo of GIMP's abilities than a very beautiful cursor theme.
+It is more of a demo of GIMP's abilities than a very beautiful cursor theme.